 Additional General Safety Guidelines

 - No person should attend a practice or game if they are feeling ill, have symptoms of COVID-19, been in close contact with someone diagnosed with COVID-19, or have a family member who is currently sick

 - Maintain social distancing of 6 or more feet at all times including arrivals, departures, and coaching instruction of players; this includes the field and the parking lot

-- Masks are required for all non-players (spectators, coaches, referees when not actively officiating, or any other volunteers) while attending a practice or game
+- Mask wearing is required for all non-players (spectators, coaches, referees , or any other volunteers) while attending a practice or game unless fully vaccinated

-- Masks are required for players when they are arriving and leaving the field, and when on the sidelines during games, including half-time
+- Masks are required for players and spectators when they are arriving and leaving the field, and when on the sidelines during games, including half-time unless fully vaccinated

 - Requirement of all participants, coaches, referees, volunteers to practice good hygiene standards of washing hands, using hand sanitizer, and sanitizing shared equipment